condensedAI/quantum-cartpole/README.md

 Basic Usage
 ------------

-The Quantum Cartpole environment adheres to the OpenAI Gym standard and can be used as follows.
+The Quantum Cartpole environment can be used as follows.
 It offers a choice of three different potentials: quadratic, cosine, and quartic, and can be switched between classical and quantum environment.

 ```
 import gym